 Will the Seaver College Student Success Center continue to offer tutoring?

 Yes.
-The Student Success Center is offering a full schedule of group and one-on-one
+The Student Success Center offers a full schedule of group and one-on-one tutoring

 I am a graduating senior and need support in career advice.
 Do I still have access to Seaver College's Career Services?